 If you have read the how section of our website, you will see that one of our options includes training and leaving your nominated staff member(s) with the skills to conduct the same or similar task in the future.

-Additionally, we can offer training in any of our services, in recruitment, equality and diversity, disability awareness, and website building.
+Additionally, we can offer training in any of our services, in recruitment, equality and diversity, disability awareness, and creating WordPress websites.

 Do you lead a small but dedicated team of staff and/or volunteers?

 Are you, like most charity managers, struggling with the demands of the job because everything appears to have a high priority?

 Is your annual leave and TOIL often left un-taken?